linhub15/time-ish/README.md

-# Time-ish
-A Small Business Time Sheet Management Web App
+# Timeish API- A Small Business Time Sheet Management Web App

 Before building the project ensure all dependencies are installed.

+1. Build the Angular App `ng build --prod`
+2. Copy the files into  `/timeish-api/wwwroot/`
+    * by default wwwroot/ is ignored from git, you will need to add it

-First build the Angular App `ng build --prod` this will build the static files into `api/wwwroot` Then run the C# debugger.
-The VSCode launch.json should auto build and run the C# web api and serve the static angular app.
+Then run the C# debugger.
+The VSCode `launch.json` should build and run the C# web api and serve the static angular app.

 ## Project Dependencies
 * Microsoft .NET Core v2.1